RPiOVN/rpibroker/specifications/user-experience-and-view-descriptions.md

 They give the device a name, describe the device, and recieve a registration hash.
 * A username and pasword for the client's Docker container is generated at this time.
 * They are directed to instructions for flashing the SD card with an image and running the client software.
-* The *client software* is a node application that reads the registration key/has from a file then retrieves login information from the server.
-The node app then launches a Docker container that opens an SSHD port.
+* The *client software* is a node application that reads the registration key/hash from a file then retrieves login information from the server.
+The node app then customized a Docker file and builds a Docker container that opens an SSHD port with shell access.
 The node application initializes by performing a series of benchmark tests to determine memory, drive space, processor speed, and internet speed.
 It then registers with the server and uploads this benchmark data.